ibm-cloud-docs/openwhisk/regions.md

 # Regions
 {: #cloudfunctions_regions}

 {{site.data.keyword.openwhisk_short}} is available in the US South, US East, Germany, United Kingdom, and Tokyo {{site.data.keyword.cloud_notm}} regions.
-You can target a specific region whenever you log into the {{site.data.keyword.cloud_notm}} CLI or change your current region by using the `-r` flag.
+You can target a specific region whenever you log in to the {{site.data.keyword.cloud_notm}} CLI or change your current region by using the `-r` flag.

 ```
 ibmcloud target -r <region>